jbcoe/value_types/DRAFT.md

 1. _Mandates_: `is_default_constructible_v<T>` is `true`,
   `is_copy_constructible_v<T>` is `true`.

-2. _Effects_: Constructs a polymorphic owning a uses-allocator constructed `T`.
+2. _Effects_: Constructs a polymorphic owning a default constructed `T`.
   `allocator_` is default constructed.

 3. _Postconditions_: `*this` is not valueless.